Geek, gamer, writer, graphic artist. KL Yong's favorite shows and adventures are those that allow him to enjoy the world from his bedroom.

 - Cura Si Manjakini: According to the Malay Annals, a legendary sword of which the blade is possessed by Sang Sapurba, the ancestor of the Malay kings.

 - Dáinsleif: The legendary sword of King Högni's in Norse mythology.
-Said to inflict wounds that will never heal.
+Capable of inflicting wounds that will never heal.
 Like many other weapons in Norse mythology, it was forged by dwarves.

-- Doujikiri Yasutsna: (童子切安綱) The superior blade used by Japanese folkloric hero Minamoto no Yorimitsu to slay the thieving ogre Shutendouji.
+- Doujikiri Yasutsna: (童子切安綱) The superior blade used by Japanese folkloric hero Minamoto no Yorimitsu to slay the awful ogre Shutendouji.
 Nowadays, a staple in many Japanese fantasy stories and games.

 - Durandal: The indestructible sword of Roland, legendary paladin of Charlemagne in classic French literature.
 A replica is embedded in a cliff wall at Rocamadour.